centria/algo-and-data/docs/exercises.md

 In the end.

-* To test both of the solutions, create inputs with 10, 100, 1000 and 10000 characthers in input.
+* To test both of the solutions, create inputs with 10, 100, 1000 and 10000 (and 1000000, if you want) characthers in input.
 You can create the input characters with for example the following code:

 ```cs
 // using System.Text